 SB 162 establishes the Summer Feeding for All Program, which allows schools to assist with the feeding of our students during the summer break.
-The bill passed the Senate and moves to the House Education committee for consideration.
+The bill passed the Senate, advanced from the House Education committee and now moves to the House Finance committee for consideration.